 If you aren’t careful online, you can become a victim of doxxing.
-However, you can protect yourself from being doxxed by checking your digital footprint, using a VPN and avoiding revealing any personal information online.
+However, you can protect yourself from being doxxed by checking your digital footprint, using a VPN and avoiding revealing any Personally Identifiable Information (PII) online.

 Keep reading to learn more about the dangers of doxxing.

 Doxxing, also called doxing is the malicious act of someone else publicly identifying or publishing personal information about you online.
 This could include publishing information such as your real name, home address, workplace or phone number, without your permission.

 Doxxers use a variety of tactics to get information about their targets.
 They can discover your IP address, search your social media profiles, purchase data from data brokers, conduct phishing attacks and even intercept internet traffic.

 Why Doxxing is Dangerous

 Doxxing typically begins with online disagreements before progressing to one person gathering information about an adversary.
 Doxxing attacks can be as harmless as bogus email sign-ups or pizza delivery, or as dangerous as physically assaulting a person’s family or employer, swatting, identity theft or other types of cyberbullying.